 Read the Yale Dryer Buyers Guide with terms, features and tips on how to buy a dryer.
 Well over 100,000 people have downloaded a Yale Guide.

-Francesco Froio is an Appliance Sales Consultant at Yale Appliance + Lighting.
-Francesco has over 12 years of sales experience.
-In his spare time, he likes to spend time with his wife and 2 boys.
-He also is of course a big Boston sports fan.
+Francesco Froio is the General Manager at Yale Appliance in Boston.
+Francesco has over 15 years of sales experience.
+In his spare time, he likes to spend time with his wife and three boys.
+He also is, of course, a big Boston sports fan.